unicef-polymer/etools-ajax/README.md

     token_key?: string
   }
   ```
-* `params` - request params, will be used to build url query string
+* `params` - request params, will be used to build url query string .
+It is recomended that etools-ajax receives the final form of the url it needs to call, so avoid using this.
 * `body` - request body for POST | PUT | PATCH | DELETE methods
 * `csrfCheck` - if other than `disabled`, x-csrftoken header will be set with value of `csrftoken` cookie
 * `headers` - object of additional headers that can be set on request